 Because the love for Big Dunc runs deeper than simply moments he provided on the pitch.
 It’s the attitude he embodies, the values he stands for and, of course, the mutual feelings we have for Everton that make Ferguson the icon he is.

 And the contradictions that surround him only add to the mystique.

-An impulsive player; a studious coach who has played a significant role in the impressive development of international strikers such as Romelu Lukaku and Dominic Calvert-Lewin.
+An impulsive player, yet a studious coach who has played a significant role in the impressive development of international strikers such as Romelu Lukaku and Dominic Calvert-Lewin.

-The light-hearted chat about favourite food at USM Finch Farm was a timely mood-lifter, of course.
+The light-hearted chat at Finch Farm about favourite food was a timely mood-lifter, of course.

-At the time, I didn’t have it in me to mention the message he had recorded was for my dad, the message that reduced an entire family to tears – and still does to this day if anybody dares to revisit it, despite him now being on the road to recovery.
+At the time, I didn’t have it in me to mention the message he had recorded – the one that reduced an entire family to tears – was for my dad.

 I don’t think I’ll ever find the right words of gratitude for that, or indeed for how he helped my generation of Evertonians fall in love with the Club.